Let’s talk about the No. 1 market that no one is investing in and why they should.

 Then we have the Washington Local School District, by far the most desirable school district in all of Toledo.
 There’s a lot of demand for properties for sale and rent in that area.
 A sweet spot that we like is the Five Points area.
 It’s not in the Washington Local School District, but it gets that overflow of great tenants because it’s right next door.

 An interesting little fact about these areas is they used to be owner-occupied.
 But unfortunately a lot of these folks lost their home to foreclosure, so they had to move out.
 Regardless, they love the area, and the infrastructure supports a demand.
-They want to stay close to where they work, they want to send their kids to a good school, they want to be close to ProMedica who is gentrifying everything around it, so they decided to rent.
+They want to stay close to where they work, they want to send their kids to a good school, they want to be close to ProMedica, so they decided to rent.

 A lot of these people who used to own back in the day are now tenants, so there is a sense of pride and ownership in the community.
 The areas tend to be well-kept, and the homes are well-kept.
-It’s hard to find a vacant home, because the neighbors will upkeep the yards.
+It’s hard to find a vacant home, because the neighbors will keep up all the yards.

 I honestly think that Toledo is a hidden gem like no other.
 I’ve been here for six years now and don’t plan on going anywhere.
 There has been more talk of people starting to invest in the market.
 I’m seeing that happen, but it’s still a long way from some of the other markets.